Manecas1221212/romance/chapter_06.md

 Anna's smile was unchanged.
 "Thank you, Jessica.
 That's thoughtful."

+Jessica started to leave, then Anna spoke again.
+"Actually, Jessica—can we talk for a moment?"

+Jessica turned back, still smiling.
+"Of course."

+Anna kept her tone professional, measured.
+"I appreciate you reaching out to Andrew after Mia's death.
+That was kind.
+But going forward, I'd prefer if workplace relationships stayed at work.
+Andrew is dealing with a lot right now, and I think it's best if he has space to grieve with family."

+Jessica's expression flickered—surprise, then understanding.
+"Oh.
+Of course.
+I didn't mean to overstep.
+I just thought—"

+"I know," Anna said gently.
+"And I'm not upset.
+I'm just setting a boundary.Do you understand?"

+"Absolutely."
+Jessica nodded quickly.
+"I'm sorry if I made things uncomfortable.
+That wasn't my intention."

+"I know it wasn't."
+Anna's smile was warm, final.
+"Thank you for understanding."

-When Jessica left, Anna opened her desk drawer and found the old note. *I am so, so sorry for your loss.*
+When Jessica left, Anna sat at her desk and wondered if that would be the end of it.

-She held it up to the light and wondered if sympathy could be weaponized.
+That night, Andrew came home after midnight.
+Anna was still awake, laptop open, pretending to work.
+He went straight to the studio without a word.
+She heard him moving things around, the scrape of furniture, then silence.

-Anna lay still and counted her breaths and thought about all the ways a life could come apart when you weren't looking.
+She lay in bed alone and counted her breaths and thought about all the ways a life could come apart when you weren't looking.